 A short read, which more directly relates to the writer’s experience in the film business, I can’t remember much about this one, other than that I laughed a lot while I read it and have never looked at my agent the same way since.
 Long had a career high-point with Cheers, over twenty years ago, and has struggled to replicate that success since.
 Still, he can always write another chirpy memoir (if his agent hasn’t fired him by now).

 Crazy Salad & Scribble Scribble: Some Things about Women & Notes on the Media by Nora Ephron

 Not directly related to the film business, this is nevertheless a beautifully written set of essays by the late, great Ephron.
 What she didn’t know about romantic comedies wasn’t worth writing, and what she didn’t know about living, working, mixing living with working and coping with illness, isn’t worth reading.
 This, by extension, is.

 A selection of profiles of, interviews with or works by Properly Great Writers, to remind you that you aren’t, yet.
+Invaluable for figuring out how to write a screenplay.
 Interestingly, most of the authors are also writers or performers of note themselves, so you’re really getting a two for one deal here.

 Orson Welles, Vol I: The Road to Xanadu by Simon Callow

 A meticulously researched book charting the young Welles’ unbelievable levels of creative productivity and precocity (Citizen Kane at 26?
 I’m sorry but that’s just absurd).
 Comes complete with…

 Orson Welles: Vol 2: Hello Americans by Simon Callow